waylonggggg/tp/docs/DeveloperGuide.md

        Expected: The first CCA's roles are replaced with the `President` and default `Member` role.
 Other roles get deleted.
 The updated CCA details are shown in the list.
     4. Test case: `edit_c 0 r/Treasurer`
        Expected: No CCA is edited.
 Error details shown in the status message as the index is out of the CCA list.
-    5. Other test cases to try: `edit_c 1 r/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used)
+    5. Other test cases to try: `edit_c 1 r/helloworld*` (incorrect inputs, missing inputs, or incorrect prefixes used).
        Expected: No CCA is edited.
 Error message is shown as parameters with invalid formats were provided.

 2. Deleting a role from a CCA